What Happened To The TactiBite Fish Call From Shark Tank Season 8?

 Advertisement

-TactiBite Fish Call After Shark Tank
+TactiBite Fish Call after Shark Tank

 Here's where things get a bit confusing.
-While Robert was prepared to make his investment into the company, the deal apparently never closed.
+While Robert Herjavec was prepared to make his investment into the company, the deal apparently never closed.
 Rumors have circulated that Robert retracted his offer, and the whole thing fell through.
 At the same time, this has not been substantiated by an official statement; it is worth noting that Robert's name is not listed anywhere on the TactiBite website.

 Advertisement